Database Normal Forms Explained with Easy Examples

 - Removing duplicate data from student records.

-- Splitting address into street, city, and ZIP code columns.
+- Splitting the address into the street, city, and ZIP code columns.

 - Linking orders to customers through unique IDs.